-If you are a member of a SNAP household and but are not meeting the ABAWD work rules, DTA will take you off the SNAP grant.
+If you are a member of a SNAP household – but are not meeting the ABAWD work rules – DTA will take you off the SNAP grant.
 If you have any income, DTA should only count a portion (pro-rated share) of your income against the rest of your household.
 7 C.F.R. § 273.11(c)(2)(ii).

-Example: Mary is 21 and lives with her mother.
+Mary is 21 and lives with her mother.
 She is an ABAWD who has a very part time job earning $150 per week.
 Her employer won’t give her 20 hours per week, so DTA stops her portion of her SNAP benefits in April.
-DTA will take Mary out of the case.
 DTA should also count only one half ($75) of Mary’s income against her mom.